evansolomon/futurus/README.md

 > About to be

 A queue that exposes a lot of state about how its handling your tasks.
+In particular, futurus can tell you whether a task you're about to add will be processed immediately or buffered.

+Usually you shouldn't care about this sort of thing, but this one time I did and so futurus was born.

+## Example

 ```js
 var worker = function (data, callback) {